PowerShell/DscResource.Tests/README.md

   DSC resource module.
 - **Common Tests - Validate Markdown Links**: fails tests if a link in a markdown file is broken.
+* **Common Tests - Spellcheck Markdown Files**: fail test if there are any spelling errors in the markdown files.
+There is the possibility to add or override words in the `.vscode\cSpell.json` file.

 #### Common Tests - Validate Markdown Links